-It wasn't all sunshine and roses though, there were sad images on our television set each and every night, as my Parents would tune-in to get the latest casualty count, coming out of Vietnam.
+It wasn't all sunshine and roses though, there were sad images on our television set each and every night, as my Parents would tune-in to get the latest news and casualty count, coming out of Vietnam.

 Again, I was a kid, I didn't understand what was going on.
 I never connected the war images we'd see on the t.v. each night with things such as, the older brother of my friends who lived across the street, packing up and leaving (not for college) but for Vietnam.